cpausmit/BulkEm/README.md

     Dear XX-FIRST_NAME-XX,

     please find attached my corrections to your writeups.
-    The overall grade should be appearing very soon in stellar.
+    Your overall grade is XX-GRADE-XX.

     I grade 4 categories: